arseneishimwe11/Exploring_backend-web-development/README.md

-These are my files created while exploring the backend world.
+For making a good backend application ,
 Here are some notes to always remember:
  1.Packages to be installed
 ****************************
 -Express , -Mongoose , -Lodash , -swagger-ui , -config  -dotenv , -passport
--bcrypt,   -body-parse,-jwt
+-bcrypt,   -body-parse,-jsonwebtoken

 2.Everyfile in its respective place
 ***********************************